 In addition to being one of Chicago's go-to sports authorities, Rose plays a major role in the station's programming specials.
-He is a contributor to ABC 7's Emmy Award winning People, Places and Things, a series of specials that celebrates the rich culture of the African-American community in Chicago.
+He is a contributor to ABC 7's Emmy Award-winning HEART & SOUL, a series of specials that celebrates the rich culture of the African-American community in Chicago.
 Each August, Rose also hosts ABC 7's annual broadcast of one of the largest parades in the country, the Bud Billiken Parade.
 He also serves as co-host to the station's hour-long, live special, The Chicago Auto Show.

 Rose began his career in sports broadcasting while serving in the U.S. Army, acting as sports director for AFN-TV in Berlin, West Germany (1973-75).